GuaciG/GuaciG/README.md

 ## Hi coders!
 I'm Guaci 👋

-👩‍💻 I'm a Spanish developer girl based in Spain.
-As a junior, I do my best to become a better developer, that's my goal.

-I work hard to build responsive websites and small apps so far, but very motivated to be part of big projects.
-Fortunately, practice is key to learn from mistakes and keep growing as a professional.

-My latest projects are apps you can easily interact with, integrating HTML, CSS, Sass, JavaScript, React, Nextjs and Tailwindcss.
-I always try to comply with responsive design best practices, being focused on visual design and accessibility, besides testing them to make sure they work well on any device.
+👩‍💻 I'm a web developer based in Spain, passionate about building clean, responsive, and accessible user interfaces.
+As a junior developer, I'm constantly learning and improving — for me, growth is not just a goal, it's a mindset.

+So far, I’ve been focused on creating responsive websites and small applications using technologies like **HTML, CSS, Sass, JavaScript, React, Next.js**, and **Tailwind CSS**.
+I'm especially interested in visual design, accessibility, and making sure everything works smoothly across all devices.

+I'm motivated to take on bigger challenges and be part of projects that make an impact.
+I believe in learning through practice, embracing mistakes, and building better with every step.

+Let’s build something great together!

+## Something about me...
 <img align='right' src="https://res.cloudinary.com/drpcjt13x/image/upload/v1606815658/Profile/independent-student_vewx3m.jpg" width="400">

 - 🔭 I’m currently working on personal projects to improve my React skills.